 Drum Lifting

-- When lifting drums from (or onto) a pallet always use fully-tested drum lifting equipment suitable for the task, keep hands and other personnel clear of the drum when the lifting action is being carried out.
+- When lifting drums from (or onto) a pallet, always use fully-tested drum lifting equipment suitable for the task, and keep hands and other personnel clear of the drum when the lifting action is being carried out.

-- Check the safe working load (SWL) of the drum lifter is suitable for the weight of drums being handled.
+- Check that the safe working load (SWL) of the drum lifter is suitable for the weight of the drums being handled.

 - When transporting a drum using a drum lifter keep the load as close to the ground as practicable in case it becomes detached for any reason.

-- Do not keep drums in a raised position when leaving the machine unattended for any length of time.
+- Do not leave drums in a raised position when the machine is unattended for any length of time.

-- When lowering drums down onto the ground ensure that no cables or hoses get trapped beneath the drum, equally ensure pallets are in a good condition before loading heavy drums onto them.
+- When lowering drums onto the ground, ensure that no cables or hoses get trapped beneath the drum.
+Similarly, ensure that pallets are in good condition before loading heavy drums onto them.

 Drum Tipping

-- Ensure drums are securely affixed to the drum tipping machine before raising up to height; personnel should not stand in front of the drum rotator during lifting operations.
+- Ensure drums are securely affixed to the drum tipping machine before raising it to the desired height.
+Personnel should not stand in front of the drum rotator during lifting operations.

 - Drum tipping units should only be moved at slow speed when loads are raised to full height, this is due to the reduced stability of the unit in this condition.